This survey is now closed.

 The results will add to government advice such as for the Resource and Waste Strategy and the National Infrastructure Plan; recommend how industry can adopt more resource efficient, circular economy practices; and shape academic research to ensure practical relevance.
 We will share the outcomes via professional publications and a policy briefing.

 Participation is anonymous and the survey takes 12-15 minutes to complete.
-The survey will be open until 20 April 2018.
+Deadline extended to 4 May.
 Any questions or comments can be directed to Anne Velenturf.

 Go to the survey.